kdeyev/rpc-web-channel/examples/react-froms-client/README.md

 ## How it works
-1. At the first step, RpcWebChannel UI Forms send a __init__ request to RpcWebChannel server and receives a response in JSON Schema Service Descriptor format.
+1. At the first step, rpc-web-channel UI Forms send a __init__ request to rpc-web-channel server and receives a response in JSON Schema Service Descriptor format.
 For example:
 ~~~~json
 {
   "object": {